The Battle for the Blessing

 Again, neither she nor Jacob were rebuked for this.
 The plan was deceitful but the purpose was right.
-We know that God does not support deceit and the troubles that they were allowed to suffer for this show it.
-But God lets us work our way through with our methods instead of waiting patiently on Him if we insist on it.
+We know that God does not support deceit and the troubles that they suffered for this show it.
+However, God allows us to work our way through with our methods instead of waiting patiently on Him, if we insist on it.

-Jacob is hesitant but Rebekah convinces him that her food and a disguise of Esau's clothing (with its particular smell) and animal skins sewn to his collar and wrists would be able to fool Isaac.
+Jacob is hesitant but Rebekah convinces him that her food and a disguise of Esau's clothing (with its particular smell) as well as animal skins sewn to his collar and wrists would be able to fool Isaac.

 - Her strength is her zeal for God and doing His will; her weakness is impatience and self-will.